 First and foremost, B2B and B2C companies measure campaign success in slightly different ways.
-B2C companies often focus on the quick sale, whereas B2B companies are more concerned about collecting user insights that’ll help them make smarter decisions and improve conversions.
+B2C companies often focus on the quick sale, whereas B2B companies are more concerned about collecting user insights and lead generations that’ll help them make smarter decisions and improve conversions.

 Here’s the ROI on paid search media advertising.
 Take a look at the “targets” and “$ per target” figures as they relate to the initial investment.

 If you’re looking to improve your paid ad search campaigns, then learn how to optimize your CTR and lower CPA (cost per acquisition).
 And, if you want to see the paid advertising channel that performs better, the guide below will come in handy: